 Green Infrastructure

-Green Infrastructure is a strategically planned network of high quality natural and semi-natural areas with other environmental features, which is designed and managed to provide diversity of ecosystem services and protect biodiversity in both rural and urban settings.
+Green Infrastructure (GI) is a strategically planned network of high quality natural and semi-natural areas with other environmental features, which is designed and managed to provide diversity of ecosystem services and protect biodiversity in both rural and urban settings.

 More specifically it aims to improve nature’s ability to deliver multiple valuable ecosystem goods and services, such as clean air or water.
 This subsequently: